misshanya/url-shortener/README.md

 This service is a Kafka consumer for 2 topics: `shortener.shortened` and `shortener.unshortened`.

-It gets events, logs them and increments `Prometheus` counters.
+It gets events, logs them, stores in `ClickHouse` and increments `Prometheus` counters.

+`Statistics` service has a background goroutine to get top of the URLs by clicks from ClickHouse for the last time.
+It sends this top to `Kafka`.

+This strategy helps to [cache URLs](#caching) in the `shortener` service.

 ## Tech stack